pupilfirst/playbook/2-legal-agreement.md

 All agreements have a validity of 5 years.
 This includes the six months where we provide you intensive help to complete a product-iteration cycle, and five years where we provide graduation support.

-A note on the perks and rewards policy: we strongly believe that Startup Village will only succeed as an organization if our reward and fee-structure is **aligned with your success**.
+A note on the fee structure: we strongly believe that Startup Village will only succeed as an organization if our fee-structure is **aligned with your success**.
 Case in point: our success-based fee model for funded startups does not ask for equity beforehand: only when you approach a funding round, and even then after we put in money ourselves.

 ## Legal Agreements